Bergton, VA Biking

 Best Bike

 This route is 100% paved, so you could use a road bike or gravel bike.
 E-bikes would be excellent on this route.
-A mountain bike would be unnecessary, but you could use one on some of the dirt roads.
-(Maybe there are trails in the George Washington National Forest.)
+A mountain bike would be fine, and you could use one on some of the dirt roads.
+(See the note at the end of this page on trails in the George Washington National Forest.)
 You could bike MOST OF this loop with a child trailer, but it would be difficult in “the ridges” section.
 You may have to get off and push a while – depending on your ability, the weight of the child/trailer, and whether or not you have an E-bike.
 Remember helmets are always a good idea.
 And make sure you have enough water.
-I would not encourage you to drink from any of the rivers or streams, but there are some mountain springs that I feel are safe to drink.
+I would not encourage you to drink from any of the rivers or streams.

 If You Get Into Trouble